cabarnguyen/pulsarfulction/readme.md

-List all the clusters in the Pulsar instance.​
+- List all the clusters in the Pulsar instance.​

 docker exec -it pulsar /pulsar/bin/pulsar-admin clusters list​

-List all the tenants in the Pulsar instance.​
+ -List all the tenants in the Pulsar instance.​

 docker exec -it pulsar /pulsar/bin/pulsar-admin tenants list​